 Magie drew up two sets of rules for her game: one anti-trust set, where all the players were rewarded for each other’s success, and another set that more closely resembled the rules we know today, where the goal was to buy up as many properties as possible and push your opponents into bankruptcy and out of the game.
 The second set was meant to highlight the moral superiority of the first set.
 However, that wasn’t how things played out; reflecting the arc of human history, it was the pro-capitalist and individualist version that won out over the collectivist one.

-Magie eventually took her game to the patent office in 1903, and in 1905, she published a version of The Landlord’s Game with the Economic Game Company of New York City.
-Over the next few decades, the game became quite popular with fellow progressive thinkers and on college campuses, including at Wharton, Harvard and Columbia.
+Elizabeth Magie eventually took The Landlord’s board game to the patent office in 1903, and in 1905, she published a version of it with the Economic Game Company of New York City.
+Over the next few decades, the game became quite popular with fellow progressive thinkers and on college campuses, including at Wharton, Harvard, and Columbia.
 At the time, board games were becoming more and more popular, as members of the middle class had more leisure time, and it was common for people to make up their own versions of the game using names of properties that were familiar to them.
-One such group of players were Quakers from Atlantic City, who created a version to include landmarks around the New Jersey resort town.
+One such group of players was Quakers from Atlantic City, who created a version to include landmarks around the New Jersey resort town.

 Enter Charles Darrow.